blefebvre/implementationdetails.dev/_posts/2018-10-29-react-native-offline-first-db-with-sqlite.markdown

     pod 'react-native-sqlite-storage', :path => '../node_modules/react-native-sqlite-storage'

-If you used the instructions from the last post to bootstrap your app, you will see a helpful comment in the Podfile, which is exactly where you should put the above line (almost like I planned this!):
+If you used the instructions from my last post to bootstrap your app, you will see a helpful comment in the Podfile, which is exactly where you should put the above line (almost like I planned this!):

     # We'll add the react-native-sqlite-storage package during a later post here